 Key Differences Between Depreciation and Amortization

-- Depreciation applies to tangible assets i.e. the assets which exist in physical form like plant and machinery, vehicle, computer, furniture, etc. Conversely, Amortization applies on intangible assets i.e. the assets which exist in their non-physical form like royalty, copyright, computer software, import quotas, etc.
+- Depreciation applies to tangible assets, i.e. the assets which exist in physical form like plant and machinery, vehicles, computers, furniture, etc. Conversely, Amortization applies to intangible assets, i.e. the assets which exist in their non-physical form like royalty, copyright, computer software, import quotas, etc.

-Depreciation and Amortization are typically identical terms the only difference is that depreciation applies to tangibles while amortization applies to intangibles.
-Both are non-monetary capital expenditure and hence shown in the assets side of the Balance Sheet as a reduction in the value of the asset concerned.
-However, these two terms are governed by different accounting standard
+The only difference is that depreciation applies to tangibles while amortization applies to intangibles.
+Both are non-monetary capital expenditures.
+Hence, they are shown on the assets side of the Balance Sheet as a reduction in the value of the asset concerned.
+However, these two terms are governed by different accounting standards.